CONSULTATION FEE RANGE

 You must provide proof of ID; a government or state-issued ID card or a driver’s license is acceptable.
 Only residents of the state of California can apply, and they must provide proof of residency.
 You can meet the criteria via a mortgage or rental agreement, utility bill, or DMV motor vehicle registration.

-Getting your recommendation online is also great for your bank balance.
-For example, it costs just $39 to get your ID card (the price includes the consultation) on Nugg and $49 on Heally.
+Getting your recommendation online is also great for your bank balance as you can significantly cut the medical marijuana card cost in CA. Most providers charge less than $50 for their service.
 In contrast, your county program can charge more, although there’s a $100 cap.
 Medi-Cal beneficiaries receive a 50% reduction, so the maximum application fee is $50 for such individuals.

 If you do things the old-fashioned way, you also have to pay a physician’s fee, which varies significantly.

-According to the state’s medical marijuana law, you are eligible for an MMJ card if you have one of the following medical conditions:
+According to the state’s medical marijuana law, you are eligible for an MMJ card if you have one of the following CA medical marijuana card qualifying conditions:

 - Multiple sclerosis